Are Politicians Responsive to Mass Shootings? Evidence from U.S. State Legislatures

-Figure \ref{fig:cs_HDiD_smooth} plots the original staggered DiD estimate for the effect of a mass shooting on the Gun Control Score of a California lawmaker in blue.
+Figure \ref{fig:cs_HDiD_smooth} plots the original DiD estimate for the effect of a mass shooting on the Gun Issue Score of state legislators in blue.
 The red fixed length confidence intervals (FLCIs) report different effect estimates along values of \textit{M}, where \(M = 0\) allows only for linear violations of the parallel trends and larger deviations from linearity are allowed under larger values of \textit{M} \citeApp{rambachan2023more}.
-The breakdown value is 0: we cannot rule out null effects for the effect of a mass shooting on the Gun Control Score of California legislators.
+The breakdown value is 0: we cannot rule out null effects for the effect of a mass shooting on the Gun Issue Score of state legislators.

 In Figure \ref{fig:cs_HDiD_relmag}, we see that there is no ``breakdown value’’ \citeApp{rambachan2023more} for a significant effect.
 Were we to see a significant effect at, say, \(\bar{M} = 1\), this would suggest that a significant result is robust to allowing for violations of parallel trends no larger than the maximum pre-treatment violation.
 Given the null finding across all values, this suggests that we cannot rule out null results even when allowing for large or small violations of parallel trends.